duncangraham/duncangraham.github.io/_posts/2014-10-19-favicon-gif.markdown

 </style>

 This began as a fun, hacky gimmick.
-Now got me wondering what's possible in such a constrained medium.
+Now I'm wondering what's possible in such a constrained medium.
 Narratives?
 3 dimensionality?

-I would love to see what you come up with.
+I'd love to see what you come up with.
 Here's the code:

 {% highlight js %}
 var icoCounter = 2;